perladvent/perldotcom/content/article/what-s-new-on-cpan---january-2018.md

 }

 Welcome to "What's new on CPAN", a curated look at last month's new CPAN uploads for your reading and programming pleasure.
+A full list of January's new distributions can be found [here](https://perlancar.wordpress.com/2018/02/01/list-of-new-cpan-distributions-jan-2018/).
 Enjoy!

 ### APIs & Apps
 * [App::NDTools](https://metacpan.org/pod/App::NDTools) provides diff tools for nested structures